Rantanen/intercom/CONTRIBUTING.md

 this, any functionality that could be implemented in the `intercom` crate should be there instead.

+### `intercom-common`

+The largest crate of all.
+The `intercom-common` defines the common functionality used by both `intercom` and `intercom-attributes` crates.
+The crate exists mostly because of the restriction on `proc_macro` crates which prevents them from exporting anything but procedural macros.

+The crate is considered internal and should not be depended upon by projects using intercom.

-### `intercom-utils`
+### `intercom-cli`

-The utils crate implements the command line utility for working with Intercom-libraries.
-Mostly this involves things like generating cross-language headers or bindings for the COM libraries, etc.
+The CLI crate implements the command line utility for working with intercom libraries.
+The actual functionality of the crate is implemented in `intercom` and the `intercom-cli` only implements the command line interface for this.

 ### `intercom-build`